Last updated on December 3rd, 2024 at 01:59 am

-I’ve started a new tradition.
-My goal is to start the New Year somewhere new every year.
-To ring in 2019, Luke and I spent New Year’s Eve in Mexico City and it was an unforgettable experience.
+In 2019, we started a new tradition: celebrating the New Year somewhere new every year.
+To ring in 2019, Luke and I spent New Year’s Eve in Mexico City.
+It was an unforgettable experience.

-My theory is if you start the new year somewhere new, it will bring you more travels in the future.
-I have absolutely no proof to back it up, but it I don’t see why not.
-And regardless, spending the first day of the New Year on top of a pyramid is a pretty cool.
+My theory is if you start the new year somewhere new, it will bring you more travel in the coming year.
+I have absolutely no proof to back it up, but I don’t see why not.
+And regardless, spending the first day of the New Year on top of a pyramid was pretty cool.

 Mexico City has now become my favorite destination and I have been wanting to go back since.
 Check out my guide to visiting Mexico City.